DukeEnglish/mt-class/hw3.md

 [the piazza forum](https://piazza.com/class/irvzfyo9ahs6mi), up to an including things that you learn about languages, software, and data during the course of completing the assignment.
 This isn't a competition, and you will learn more by asking and answering questions.
-Your report should correctly acknowledge any help you received, and clearly identify what is and is not your own work.
+But **your report must be written in your own words and should correctly acknowledge any help you received, clearly identifying what is and is not your own work.**
+Please respect the University's [guidance on plagiarism](http://www.ed.ac.uk/academic-services/students/conduct/academic-misconduct/plagiarism).
+We will take evidence of plagiarism very seriously.

 Report guidance